grant guidelinesdoctoralindividualinstitutionallibraryfaqs

 • Arizona State University -- Arizona's Asian Art in Expanded Digital Archive Phase Three

-• University of Washington Press: publication support for "China Made: Technocratic Culture in the Qing Imperial Porcelain Industry" by Kaijun Chen and "Envisioning the Empress: The Feminine Imperial Image in Japan" by Alison Miller
+• University of Washington Press -- publication: "China Made: Technocratic Culture in the Qing Imperial Porcelain Industry" by Kaijun Chen; and "Envisioning the Empress: The Feminine Imperial Image in Japan" by Alison Miller

 2021/2022

-• University of California Press: publication support for "Craft Culture in Early Modern Japan: Materials, Makers, and Mastery" by Christine Guth and "Borderless: The Art of Shiy De-Jinn" by ShiPu Wang
+• University of California Press -- publication: "Craft Culture in Early Modern Japan: Materials, Makers, and Mastery" by Christine Guth; and "Borderless: The Art of Shiy De-Jinn" by ShiPu Wang

-• University of Washington Press: publication support for "Temples in the Cliffside: Buddhist Art in Sichuan" by Sonya Lee and "Mass Production and Individual Creativity: Designing and Manufacturing Bronze Mirrors in Ancient China" by Kin Sumi Li
+• University of Washington Press -- publication: "Temples in the Cliffside: Buddhist Art in Sichuan" by Sonya Lee; and "Mass Production and Individual Creativity: Designing and Manufacturing Bronze Mirrors in Ancient China" by Kin Sumi Li

 2020/2021

-• University of Hawaii Press: publication support for "Picturing the Floating WOrld: Ukiyo-e in Context" by Julie Davis
+• University of Hawaii Press -- publication: "Picturing the Floating WOrld: Ukiyo-e in Context" by Julie Davis

 2019/2020

-• University of Washington Press: publication support for "East Asian Art: Architecture and Empire in the Reign of Yongle, 1402-1424" by Aurelia Campbell and "Eulogy for Burying a Crane and the Art of Chinese Calligraphy" by Lei Xue
+• University of Washington Press -- publication: "East Asian Art: Architecture and Empire in the Reign of Yongle, 1402-1424" by Aurelia Campbell; and "Eulogy for Burying a Crane and the Art of Chinese Calligraphy" by Lei Xue

 2018/2019

-• Japanese Society NY: catalogue publication support for "Yasumasa Morimura: Who is 'I'?"
+• Japan Society NY -- exhibition catalogue: "Yasumasa Morimura: Who is 'I'?"

-• Portland Art Museum: symposium support for "Poetic Inspiration in Japanese Art: Selections from the Collection of Mary and Cheney Cowles"
+• Portland Art Museum -- symposium: "Poetic Inspiration in Japanese Art: Selections from the Collection of Mary and Cheney Cowles"

-• University of Zurich: support for "An International Symposium: Arts of the Ryukyu Kingdom"
+• University of Zurich -- symposium: "An International Symposium: Arts of the Ryukyu Kingdom"

 2017/2018

-• University of Hawaii Press: publication support for "Behold the Buddha: Religious Meanings in Japanese Buddhist Art"
+• University of Hawaii Press -- publication: "Behold the Buddha: Religious Meanings in Japanese Buddhist Art"

 2016/2017

-• Heidelberg University, Institute of East Asian Art History: support for workshop "Things SEen and Heard in Medieval Japan: Reading and Interpreting the Fifteenth-Century Diary Kanmon nikki"
+• Heidelberg University, Institute of East Asian Art History -- workshop: "Things Seen and Heard in Medieval Japan: Reading and Interpreting the Fifteenth-Century Diary Kanmon nikki"

 2011/2012

-• Reaktion Books: publication support for Obtaining Images: Art: Production and Display in Edo Japan, by Timon Screech
+• Reaktion Books -- publication: Obtaining Images: Art: Production and Display in Edo Japan, by Timon Screech

-• Reaktion Books: publication support for A Story of Ruins: Presence and Absence in Chinese Art and Visual Culture, by Wu Hung
+• Reaktion Books -- publication: A Story of Ruins: Presence and Absence in Chinese Art and Visual Culture, by Wu Hung

-• Santa Barbara Museum of Art: publication support for Invitation to Reclusion: Seventeenth Century Chinese Painting (exhibition catalogue)
+• Santa Barbara Museum of Art -- publication: Invitation to Reclusion: Seventeenth Century Chinese Painting (exhibition catalogue)

 2010/2011

-• UC Berkeley Art Museum: public programming to coincide with the exhibition “Delightful Pursuits: Japanese Art from the Clark Center”
+• UC Berkeley Art Museum -- support for public programming to coincide with the exhibition “Delightful Pursuits: Japanese Art from the Clark Center”

-• University of Hong Kong: publication support for “Rethinking Visual Narratives from Asia: Intercultural and Comparative Perspectives”
+• University of Hong Kong -- publication: “Rethinking Visual Narratives from Asia: Intercultural and Comparative Perspectives”

 2009/2010

-• Reaktion Books: publication support for “The Art of the Yellow Springs: Reading Chinese Tombs,” by Wu Hung
+• Reaktion Books -- publication: “The Art of the Yellow Springs: Reading Chinese Tombs,” by Wu Hung

 Library Grants